TALE4GDA/.github/profile/README.md

 | **End** | Septembre 2027 |

 ## Collaborators
-This project involves four majors collaborators:
+This project involves these collaborators:
 * IMT Nord Europe (France)
 * Le Mans Université (France)
 * Université de Lorraine (France)
+* Université de Lille (France)
 * Haute École Pédagogique (Switzerland)

+Recently, Nadine Mandran (Université Grenoble Alpes) joined us to work on a new version of THEDRE.

 ## What to found in this organization ?
 We will publish all the works done in T4G in this organization.